-The right mode of transport: a matter of timingTrucking and coastal shipping are the Japanese logistics industry’s preferred modes of transport, in terms of yearly payload-distance.
+The right mode of transport: a matter of timingTrucking and coastal shipping are the Japanese logistics industry’s dominate modes of transport, in terms of yearly payload-distance.
 Railway and air transport are also used for transporting goods, however, despite the railway network being highly efficient for the transport of people, most logistics facilities, warehouses, and factories are better connected to roads.
-Railway cargo transport, dominated by the Japan Railway Freight Company (JR Freight), has experienced a certain decline recently.
+Railway cargo transport, dominated by the Japan Railway Freight Company (JR Freight), has experienced a decline recently.
 Despite shipping's significance given Japan’s vast coastline and the fact that vessels are usually more economical in terms of loading capacity and energy consumption, the shipping volume decreased as well.

 In some cases, however, goods and materials need to arrive quickly.
 In such cases the cost of a flight might be warranted.
 For example, some seafood caught in the morning off Hokkaido’s coast can regularly find itself on a dinner plate in a first class restaurant in Tokyo by night.

 High-tech and white logistics: mitigating logistics costsFreight trucks, trucking terminals, and warehouses remain indispensable to the logistics industry as well as the manufacturing, wholesale, retail, courier, and parcel service industries.
 However, fierce cost competition is putting pressure on the logistics processes.
 Businesses, naturally aiming to minimize costs, will usually opt for the most cost effective option.
 To keep up with the market, logistics have had to develop into a highly complex craft where precise coordination and economies of scale are necessary to cut costs.
 Moreover, service providers might further optimize their business by outsourcing some work to a third party, which is called ‘third-party logistics’ or ‘3PL’.